 Our journalism Clearing courses are designed to open a range of career opportunities in broadcast, print, and online media.
 If you’re looking to pursue a challenging yet exciting career, and have an interest in TV, radio, or online journalism, then we have a Clearing course in journalism for you.

-We offer specialist pathways in broadcast journalism, multimedia journalism, and journalism with public relations, so you can choose to focus on the area that interests you most.
+We offer specialist pathways in broadcast journalism, multimedia journalism, sports journalism, and journalism with public relations, so you can choose to focus on the area that interests you most.
 When you study journalism at Salford, you will also have access to one of the country’s leading digital and creative hubs: MediaCity.
 Home to more than 100 creative organisations, you’ll study with the BBC and ITV as your neighbours.

 Discover more about the different pathways you can choose and browse our journalism degree Clearing places to find your ideal course today.